christophemarois/phptextpost/README.md

 ### Installation

-In the file in which you wish to include PHPTextPost, define `$directory` to point to the directory containing the posts (with trailing slash), then include `parser.php`
+For an out-of-the-box installation, include `parser.php` in a file contained in the same directory that holds `files/`, `images` and `phptextpost`.

-###### Example
+###### Example: index.php

 	<?php
-	  $directory = 'phptextnews/news/';
-	  include('phptextnews/parser.php');
+	  include('phptextpost/parser.php');
 	?>

-You may have to specify your script directory in the .htaccess for the thumbnails to work:
+You may have to specify your script directory in the .htaccess for the url rewriting to work properly:

 ###### Example